nordy/nordy/README.md

-- :alien: Hi, I’m @nordy
+:alien: Hi, I’m @nordy
-- :sunny: I’m interested in ...
-- 🌱 and I'm a curious student still trying to learn,
+:sunny: and I'm a curious student still trying to learn.
-- and I'll be around for a while

 <!---
 nordy/nordy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.